davidstump/SwiftPhoenixClient/README.md

 ## Latest Version

-0.6.0 Is the latest release and supports Swift 3
+0.8.0 Is the latest release and supports Swift 4

-The `master` branch has been updated for Swift 4 along with heavy API changes.
-See the [CHANGELOG](https://github.com/davidstump/SwiftPhoenixClient/blob/master/CHANGELOG.md) to see what's new since the latest release.

 ## Installation